 This New Year, the resolution is to implement the to-do list

-Beginning of a new year comes with its uncertainties.
-However, one thing that’s certain on New Year’s Eve is a list of new year’s resolution that everyone makes.
+The beginning of a new year comes with its uncertainties.
+However, one thing that’s certain on New Year’s Eve is a list of new year’s resolutions that everyone makes.
 Some consciously, others unconsciously.
 While the new year presents us with the opportunity to better ourselves in comparison to the year gone by, the execution is where most of us falter.
-Hit the gym more often, follow thy dreams, or learn a new language or instrument are some of the most common points in the to-do lists.
+Hit the gym more often, following thy dreams, or learning a new language or instrument are some of the most common points in the to-do lists.
 Reality gets the better of these pointers as by the end of the first month, we are back to our usual routines and commit the same mistakes that we did not so long ago.
 If you feel that this is something that you experience year after year, let’s try to bring about a change with these simple steps.

 Don’t start making your resolutions at the very end.
 Take out time and think about the changes you truly wish to implement.
 If you make resolutions for the sake of it or for the fear of missing out or because your peers and contemporaries did it, you are most likely to fail in your mission.
-Resolutions need to be well planned and should be well researched.
-Make a pros vs cons list to eliminate the slightest doubt and don’t hesitate to seek your parents’ or friends’ advice.
-Short-terms goals yield better results in comparison to long-term goals that require immense concentration and dedication.
+Resolutions need to be well-planned and should be well-researched.
+Make pros vs cons list to eliminate the slightest doubt and don’t hesitate to seek your parents’ or friends’ advice.
+Short-term goals yield better results in comparison to long-term goals that require immense concentration and dedication.

 We all want to attain the unattainable.
 Don’t we?
 The first step is to keep realistic goals and small targets that can be achieved quickly.
 If we set ourselves for an unrealistic goal, most likely we will be disappointed by our progress and will give up on the thought itself.
 For instance, if you want to lose weight and decide not to eat junk food ever, you’ll end up being frustrated.
 A cheat day once a week along with balanced nutrition on other days shall suffice.

 Planning a reward system to help motivate you, will increase the probability of success.
 You can set weekly or monthly reminders that’ll reward you for sticking to the plan and not deviating.
-As days go by, positive results will establish a sense of accomplishment and will assist you to quickly move on to the next step.
-Whether it is a cheat meal or a mini-vacation or going on a shopping spree, celebrate the landmarks and gear up for future challenges.
+As days go by, positive results will establish a sense of accomplishment and will assist you in quickly moving on to the next step.
+Whether it is a cheat meal or a mini vacation or going on a shopping spree, celebrate the landmarks and gear up for future challenges.